 In the DownfallParodies on YouTube, there are a few characters who serve this role (mainly ones who were mentioned in Downfall but never seen).
 The most frequently mentioned character is Steiner, who is often responsible for providing Hitler's generals with bad news (resulting in a lengthy rant from Hitler) and is often involved with his latest plan in some manner.
 Also Wenck to a lesser extent, although his name is frequently mistranslated as "fine".

 Fegelin serves as this to a lesser degree.
 There are some videos where he appears, but most just use him as an unseen nemesis for Hitler.
+There's one video where he finally arrives in Hitler's office and Hitler at last gets the chance to talk to him.
+Too bad Hitler forgot what he wanted to talk to Fegelin about.

 Stan, the camera man from Crash Course.
 John assures us that he really does exist.